CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 After execution, you can click to view the execution status:

-Due to the needs constraint, the Jobs process will have Calculate PR Status complete first before concurrently executing Auto Close Old PRs and Send PR Summary Message to Slack.
+Due to the needs constraint, the job flow will have Calculate PR Status complete first, then Auto Close Old PRs and Send PR Summary Message to Slack will run concurrently.

-After all tasks successfully execute, you can check the Slack message:
+After all tasks are successfully executed, you can check the Slack message:

 Success 🚀🚀🚀